Q. Can I get a complete evaluation of my property and a consultation?

 Q. How frequently will I have to water?

 A. Watering requirements for newly installed plant material varies.
 A tree requires a different regimen than a perennial.
 Grass seed and sod differ from a perennial and so on.
-Specific information on watering is found under the plant care section of the landscape menu.
 All plants, trees, shrubs and turf need water.
 Be prepared to spend a little time on this chore to protect your investment.
-Dedicated landscape bed irrigation is a good way to protect your invest in you new landscape.
+Dedicated landscape bed irrigation is a good way to protect your investment in you new landscape.
+Download watering instructions.

 Q. Do I need an irrigation system in my perennial beds?